Cooking with Eat Drink RI

 The most important thing you need in your kitchen in order to cook our meats to perfection is a thermometer.
 David cannot recommend this enough and loves the products by ThermoWorks.
 He suggests the following items.

 The first is a probe thermometer that stays in the meat while it’s in your oven.
 This is crucial to cooking our roasts and larger cuts of meat to the proper temperature.
 The second item is an instant thermometer which can used to temp steaks and chops cooked on a grill or stove top.
 Just hold the item off the heat and quickly check it’s temp.
 The 3rd and 4th items are also probe and instant thermometers, but the best of the best.
-The 5th thermometer is a wireless grill or smoker thermometer.
+The 5th thermometer is a wireless grill or smoker thermometer, and the 6th is a fantastic timer system.

 Please purchase these items through the links here to help us out.